pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-74/index.md

 ## Pulumi CLI and core technologies

-### Pulumi YAML v0.5.1
+### Pulumi YAML v0.5.2

-We released v0.5.1 of Pulumi YAML which included bug fixes, new functions, diagnostics and validation.
+We released v0.5.2 of Pulumi YAML which included bug fixes, new functions, diagnostics and validation.
 Some specific improvements we made were:

-- Update pulumi/pulumi to v3.32.1

 - Add errors when hanging invalid fields off of resources.
   [#203](https://github.com/pulumi/pulumi-yaml/pull/203)